makerdao/vdb-mcd-transformers/transformers/events/DOCUMENTATION.md

 struct with a `ToModels` method on it which converts a `core.EventLog` object (the raw, untransformed data) to an `event.InsertionModel` (the domain object).

-Much of the time it is possible to complete this step without creating the database migration, because to write the transformer you don't actually save the transformed object to the database.
+Note that for this step you may _not_ need to create the database migration yet, because to write the transformer you don't need to save the transformed object to the database.
+That happens later in the process.
 You may be saving addresses, which go into the already existing address table and are referenced by a foreign key.

 This isn't always the case, but if you do need to create the